 These institutions know this, but they forget to tell the readers that when reports are released.

 Jerven especially criticises the per diem allowances.
-It provides the statisticians a reason to stay in the field collecting data, but there is little incentive to actually sit at the desks to analyse the collected data.
+It provides the statisticians with a reason to stay in the field collecting data, but there is little incentive to actually sit at the desk to analyse the collected data.

-He directly states, that data from Chad and Malawi is virtually non-existent, but the institutions do not even add a footnote telling the readers about this fact (Jerven 2013:101).
+He directly states, that data from Chad and Malawi are virtually non-existent, but the institutions do not even add a footnote telling the readers about this fact (Jerven 2013:101).

-To make it worse, several base years are from the 1980s when African countries were severely affected by the economic crises.
-The growth rates at that time were unusually slow and are not representative of the country in question in how it normally performed.
-The consequence is that several African countries’ GDP are significantly higher in reality than shown on paper.
-It is even higher if we included remittances, which are three times greater than aid given by foreign donors.
+To make matters worse, several base years are from the 1980s when African countries were severely affected by the economic crises.
+The growth rates at that time were unusually slow and a given growth rate is not representative of the country in question in how it normally performs.
+The consequence is that several African countries’ GDPs are significantly higher in reality than shown on paper.
+It is even higher if we include remittances, which are three times greater than aid given by foreign donors.

 When Ghana revised its base year from 1993 to 2006 its economy grew by +60%.
 When Nigeria did the same in 2012, its economy became Africa’s biggest overnight.
 After 2012, the new estimate said that Nigeria’s economy grew by the size equivalent of 52 times Malawi-sized economies (Jerven 2015:105).

 Another result is when rebasing occurs infrequently and growth appears, then we do not really know anything else than the economy was bigger than expected.
 We do not know when the growth took place.